quick-perf/quickperf-examples/README.md

 # QuickPerf examples

-This repository contains several projects showing how to use **[QuickPerf](https://github.com/quick-perf/quickperf)** with various frameworks (JUnit 4, JUnit 5, TestNG, Spring Boot, Micronaut, ...).
+This repository contains several projects showing how to use **[QuickPerf](https://github.com/quick-perf/quickperf)** with various frameworks (JUnit 4, JUnit 5, TestNG, Spring Boot, Quarkus, Micronaut, ...).

 [How to run the examples](#How-to-run-the-examples) <br><br>
 [JVM annotations](#JVM-annotations) <br><br>